Vitowitsch/openai-service-backend/README.md

 - docker installed (need to cdk synth NodejsFunction, if you want to test it locally)
 - `pip install aws-sam-cli` (as elevated user)
 - `cdk synth OpenAiServiceBackendPipelineStack --profile priv-acc --region='eu-central-1'`
-- `sam local invoke OpenAIServiceBackendLambda`
+- `sam local invoke OpenAiServiceBackendLambda`
   - Note that this is not a simulation, but uses real AWS ressources.